Use Your Illusion Tour: Notable events

 On April 20, 1992, the band performed at the Freddie Mercury Tribute Concert, an effort for AIDS Awareness in London.
-The band was a controversial addition to the lineup, as many in the gay community were still angry over Rose using a gay slur in "One in a Million."
+The band was a controversial addition to the lineup, as many in the gay community were still angry over Rose using a homophobic slur in "One in a Million."
 The band opened with "Paradise City" and closed with "Knockin' on Heaven's Door."
 During the famous "Paradise City" opening, Axl pointed at protesters in the audience and yelled, "SHOVE IT!"
 He had planned to address the controversy between songs, but was asked not to by the band as it would pull the spotlight from Queen and Freddie Mercury.
 As Slash concluded a short cover of Alice Cooper's "Only Women Bleed", Duff McKagan kept an eye on Rose, who approached the front of the stage.
 When Slash finished the song, then strummed the beginning of "Knockin' on Heaven's Door", McKagan walked over to Rose and shook his hand in appreciation.
 Later in the show, Slash joined Joe Elliott of Def Leppard and the surviving members of Queen for "Tie Your Mother Down."
 Rose sang "We Will Rock You" and finished "Bohemian Rhapsody" with Elton John and Queen.
 The show was broadcast live around the world via satellite, gathering the largest audience for a music concert in history.

-On August 8, 1992, in Montreal, Quebec, during the famously troubled Guns N' Roses/Metallica Stadium Tour portion, Metallica frontman/guitarist James Hetfield's left arm was badly burned due to misunderstanding about pyrotechnics added to Metallica's stage setup.
-Metallica was forced to end their set early.
-However, Guns N' Roses were not present at the arena to begin before the scheduled time, leaving fans to wait several hours before they took the stage.
-A few songs into the very late set, audio problems resulted in the band not being able to hear themselves play.
-Rose stormed off stage due to vocal issues, sparking a riot that spilled into the streets.

-On November 25, 1992, the band performed in Caracas, Venezuela, in front of a crowd of 45,000.
-Just two days later, the Venezuela Air Force launched a failed military coup, making it impossible for half of the band's crew and all of their equipment to leave the country.

 On November 30, 1992, the band performed for the first time in Bogotá, Colombia.
 When they started to play "November Rain", a soft rain fell over the city and stopped right after they finished the song.
 Rose later stated this was a special moment for him because "November Rain" was #1 in Colombia for 60 weeks.
 Rose stated that the band were at risk of electrocution and must stop to dry the stage.
 The band moved backstage and returned to finish with "Don't Cry" and "Paradise City."